 No limits to logging

-Log Rehydration is now in public beta, and Datadog customers can sign up for access using this form.
-Metrics from Logs is currently in private beta—you can request access here.
+Log Rehydration and Metrics from Logs are now generally available.
 Together with the rest of the Logging without Limits feature set, these new features provide you a cost-effective way for capturing all of your log data and dynamically retaining the logs that you deem most important.
 If you are already using Datadog, you can learn more about Logging without Limits in our documentation.
 Or you can sign up for a free 14-day trial to start monitoring your logs, metrics, and traces today.